pip-services/pip-services-docs/content/en/node/expressions/mustache/mustache_template.md

 ---
 type: docs
-title: "MustacheException"
+title: "MustacheTemplate"
-linkTitle: "MustacheException"
+linkTitle: "MustacheTemplate"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Implements an mustache template class.
+    Implements an Mustache template class.
 ---

 ### Description

-TODO: add description
+The MustacheTemplate class allows you to implement a Mustache template class.

 ### Constructors
-Constructs this class and assigns mustache template.
+Constructs this class and assigns a mustache template.

 > `public` constructor(template?: string)

-- **template**: string - The mustache template.
+- **template**: string - mustache template.

 ### Properties

 #### autoVariables
-Gets the flag to turn on auto creation of variables for specified mustache.
+Gets the flag to turn on auto-creation of variables for the Mustache template.

 > `public` autoVariables(): boolean

 - **returns**: boolean - the flag to turn on auto creation of variables.

-Sets the flag to turn on auto creation of variables for specified mustache.
+Sets the flag to turn on auto creation of variables for the Mustache template.

 > `public` autoVariables(value: boolean)

-- **value**: boolean - the flag to turn on auto creation of variables.
+- **value**: boolean - flag to turn on auto-creation of variables.

 #### defaultVariables
 The list with default variables.